arag1/CollabIncNewGradRepo/README.md

 # CollabIncNewGradAssessment
 The objective of this new grad assessment is comparing two csv files that contain emails with a discrepancy.
 In addition, an error will be asserted if the files are NOT distinct.
-The primary algorithm that was is the LEVENSHTEIN Distance, which compares the similarity between two strings.
+The primary algorithm that was is the used LEVENSHTEIN Distance, which compares the similarity between two strings.
 Here were the follwowing implementations I tried to implement:
   Experiment 1.
 React - I was unable to figure out how to integrate React with csv reading styles Experiment 2.
 NodeJS- Having trouble running certain packages